 Hi there.
 I’m Aaron Garth, Executive Director of Ultimate Youth Worker.
 If you’re new to the world of youth work, you have been doing it for years or you just want to become better at working with young people, this page is for you!
 It contains all the information you need to get up to speed with our philosophy quickly and confidently start your own adventure to become an Ultimate Youth Worker!
-By the way, sign up to our newsletter to get even more information and exclusive opportunities for the Ultimate Youth Worker Community by putting your details in the newsletter sign up on the right hand side.
+By the way, sign up to our newsletter to get even more information and exclusive opportunities for the Ultimate Youth Worker Community by putting your details in the newsletter sign up.

 What is youth work?

 We believe that if your primary client is a young person and they are you first priority, you are doing youth work.
 Whether your title says youth minister, teacher, nurse or youth worker doesn’t matter to us as much as supporting you to become the best you can be.
 We believe that as a service industry youth work needs to provide more training and support to youth workers and that qualifications and professional associations can provide an element of this.